andreivasiliu/demimud/README.md

 Currently only tested on Windows; there might be issues with CRLF line endings on other systems.

-To build it, `git clone` this repoistory and run `cargo build --release`.
+To build it, `git clone` this repository and run `cargo build --release`.
 You will need the Rust compiler (see https://rustup.rs) and any of its dependencies (e.g. MSVC build tools on Windows).